kratores85/emw/README.md

 - 32GB DDR4-3200 RAM (CL 14)
 - Game and MO2 running on a Samsung 970 EVO Plus M.2 NVME SSD

-### ENB: Rudy for Enderal WIP
+### ENB: Rudy ENB for ENDERAL Forgotten Stories

-Rudy for Enderal WIP is Work In Progress update to the Enderal version of [Rudy ENB](https://www.nexusmods.com/skyrim/mods/41482).
 Rudy ENB for Enderal greatly increases visual fidelity but also alters the look of the game significantly.
 If you want something lighter weight that sticks more to the vanilla Enderal feel then investigate [Vanilla Look ENB](https://www.nexusmods.com/enderal/mods/133?tab=files)

 ### Tweaking the ENB

 This should always be the first thing you tweak.
-Disabling and ENB entirely can give you anything from 5 to >70 FPS depending on what you're using.
-The ENB this Modlist comes with (see [ENB: Rudy for Enderal WIP](#enb-rudy-for-enderal-wip)) is fairly intensivebut it can be toned down.
+Disabling an ENB entirely can give you anything from 5 to >70 FPS depending on what you're using.
+The ENB this Modlist comes with (see [ENB: Rudy ENB for ENDERAL Forgotten Stories](#enb-rudy-enb-for-enderal-forgotten-stories)) is fairly intensive but it can be toned down.
 Open the ENB GUI using `Right Shift + Enter` (`Right Shift` is under the `Enter` key).
 This will open up the ENB GUI where you can enable and disable certain effects in the left panel.

 - `Bloom`: Can give you up to 3 FPS, will make light sources less bright
 - `DepthOfField`: Can give you up to 10 FPS, disabled by default and not really suited for gameplay